php-ru/symfony-docs-ru/components/yaml.rst

 Handling Invalid Types
 ~~~~~~~~~~~~~~~~~~~~~~

-By default the parser will encode invalid types as ``null``.
+By default, the parser will encode invalid types as ``null``.
 You can make the
 parser throw exceptions by using the ``PARSE_EXCEPTION_ON_INVALID_TYPE``
 flag::